 Each public excluded meeting must consider and agree by resolution, what, if any, information will be released to the public.
-In addition, the chief executive may release information which has been considered at a meeting from which the public has been excluded where it is determined the grounds to withhold the information no longer exist.
-The chief executive will inform the subsequent meeting of the nature of the information released.
+In addition, the chief executive may release information which has been

-18. Voting | Te Pōti
+18. Voting |Te Pōti

 18.1 Decisions by majority vote | Mā te nuinga e whakatau